sergei-nntu/orb/README.md

 # orb

-ORB - Open Robotic, which is a web interface for managing robots.
+ORB - Open Robotic Brain, which is a web interface for managing robots.

 ***Note: This project is currently a prototype and is not intended for production use.***